WowDevTools/libwarcraft/README.md

 * MPQ (Mike O'Brien Package).
 Read, Basic to extended v1 format.
 * DBC (Database - Client).
 Read, DB1 format.
 * TRS (Hashmap Translation Table): Read support.
-* WDT (World Data Tables): Fully compliant Read & Write.
+* WDT (World Tables): Fully compliant Read & Write.
-* WDL (World Data LOD): Fully compliant Read & Write.
+* WDL (World LOD): Fully compliant Read & Write.

 The following formats are still in progress, and may not work as intended (or at all):
 * MDX (Model).
 Partial Read, Wrath of the Lich King.
 No animation data exposed, but it's being read internally.